Larry Newman, Founder / Director of Children's Music Workshop

 performs with the house band on the Fox TV hit, American

 Danielle Mays attended Butler University for music theory/composition, musical theater & dance.
 She completed her graduate work in woodwind performance and dance at the University of Michigan.
-Danielle has many years of teaching experience in schools throughout the Sourthern California area where she has taught woodwinds, brass, string and general music classes.
+Danielle has many years of teaching experience in schools throughout the Sourthern California area where she has taught strings, winds and general music classes.

 Wendy Mazon holds